microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 Get the number of the resource

 ### [Get-MgBetaWindowsUpdatesUpdatableAsset](Get-MgBetaWindowsUpdatesUpdatableAsset.md)
-Read the properties and relationships of an updatableAsset object.
+Read the properties of an azureADDevice object.

 ### [Get-MgBetaWindowsUpdatesUpdatableAssetCount](Get-MgBetaWindowsUpdatesUpdatableAssetCount.md)
 Get the number of the resource